Blog

 From Thrift Store to Resale Boutique: The First Buffalo Exchange

 At the time, Kerstin had recently been fired from a job at a local furniture shop.
 When she mentioned that she’d like to try opening her own business, her husband Spencer was all for it.
-To start, they rented out a small 400 square foot spot in Tucson, AZ and filled the store with pieces from Kerstin’s own closet.
+To start, they rented out a small 400 square foot space in Tucson, AZ and filled the store with pieces from Kerstin’s own closet.
 They also asked friends to bring things in.
 Soon enough, they had a bustling business buying, selling and trading the likes of denim skirts handmade by Kerstin, Hawaiian shirts and Kork-Ease sandals, drawing in lots of students from the University of Arizona.
 Their most common price? $3.50.

 Resale wasn’t very popular at the time, but they knew there would always be people who wanted to find something cute for a good deal: they just didn’t necessarily want to dig through so many pieces in a thrift store setting.
 “We made it look like a little boutique,” says Kerstin.
 They handpicked each item based on what their customers were interested in buying and displayed them in a fun, easy-to-shop space.